MustardCoinOfficial/MustardCoin/README.md

 2. Place it in:  C:\Users<your-username>\AppData\Local\MustardCoin
 3. In `mustardcoin.conf`, add a line like this to connect to a peer: -addnode=(public-node-ip):8591
 4. Set a secure `rpcpassword` in the `.conf` file.
+5. Download and extract `bin.zip` from the [MustardCoin folder](https://www.mediafire.com/folder/1nx9no4h8u5rh/MustardCoin).
-5. Launch `runnode.bat` or double-click `mustardcoin-qt.exe` to start the node or GUI.
+6. Launch `runnode.bat` or double-click `mustardcoin-qt.exe` to start the node or GUI.

 ---